Managing API Clients and Access Policies

 A client must have a name, and may have a description and an associated logo or image.

 Note that there is actually no requirement that an API client be a human individual.
-A client is associated with an API key, which grants access to a certain group of APIs, under the control of certain policies.
+A client is associated with an API token, which grants access to a certain group of APIs, under the control of certain policies.
 The actual API caller might be a script or automated program, rather than a person.
 However, as a best practice, it is recommended that you distribute one API token per person you permit to access your API, so that you can identify the users who are making calls to your API endpoints.

 Once a client is created in the Client tab, the API owner will then be prompted to create a new access profile for that client.